OneIdentity/IdentityManager.ApiSdk/request-properties/readme.md

 ![](<images/10.png>)

-You find the request property after the request has been submitted in table DialogParameterSet via the XObjectKey of the PersonWantsOrg table.
+You find the request property after the request has been submitted in table `DialogParameterSet` via the XObjectKey of the `PersonWantsOrg` table.

 ![](<images/11.png>)

-The values of the parameters can be found using a query for the DialogParameterSet (Figure 8 – queried via the XObjectKey of the PersonWantsOrg table).
+The values of the parameters can be found using a query for the `DialogParameterSet` (queried via the XObjectKey of the `PersonWantsOrg` table).

 There is an example for how to query the new request properties in the default installation.
 The script `TSB_PersonWantsOrg_HandleRequestWithParameters` queries the new request properties in the context of requests with dynamic parameters – if you haven’t seen that OOTB feature yet, it is worth having a look.